 In Silesia, women do not sew on Barbara’s Day.
 It is said that should they prick their finger with a needle, they will suffer a painful death.

-Instead, unmarried women go out to a local orchard to cut a Cherry Branch from the tree.
-At home, the branch gets placed in a vase of water.
-Should the buds bloom in the warmth of the home by Christmas, then women believed that they would be married in the next year.
+Instead, unmarried women go to a local orchard to cut a Cherry Branch from the tree.
+At home, the branch is placed in a vase of water.
+If the buds bloom in the warmth of the home by Christmas, then women believe that they will be married in the next year.

 (I’m sure more than a few put it close to the stove for a little extra insurance of blossoms!)

-Today, on December 4th, St Barbara’s Day, people still put a cherry branch (or another flowering branch) is put in a vase with water.
-It usually blooms by December 25th, if the blooms appear right on December 25th it brings good fortune for the year.
+Today, on December 4th, St Barbara’s Day, people still put a cherry branch or another flowering branch in a vase with water.
+It usually blooms by December 25th, and if the blooms appear right on December 25th, it brings good fortune for the year.

 The blossoms are a nice touch of springtime in the darkest days of Winter.